galbismallz/voracious-kimchi/README.md

 It’s a tangled jungle of remote dev collaborations.

-This projects playlist is a living and ever-growing ode to people coming together to learn and build together.
+This projects playlist is a living and ever-growing ode to people coming together to learn and build.
 Each project represents strangers from across the world who came together to create something.

+The moonshot?
+1000 projects to this list by 2020.

+We live, we learn, we build.